University of Maryland Libraries

 The UMD Libraries are a key academic resource that supports the teaching, learning, and research goals of the university.
 The various materials collected by the libraries can be accessed by students, scholars, and the general public.
 The libraries feature 4 million volumes and a substantial number of e-resources (including more than 17,000 e-journal titles), a variety of archives and special collections, and a host of technological resources which enable remote online access to the Libraries' holdings and services.
 They are members of both the Big Ten Academic Alliance (BTAA) and the University System of Maryland and Affiliate Institutions (USMAI).
-The libraries are currently ranked 10th in electronic resources as a percentage of total library materials by the 115-member Association of Research Libraries.
+As of December 2012, the libraries were ranked 10th in electronic resources as a percentage of total library materials by the 115-member Association of Research Libraries.

 History

 A library/gym building was constructed on campus in 1893, which survived the Great Fire of 1912; the building, which stood where Tydings Hall now stands, was razed in 1958.
 A new library building, called Shoemaker Library (now known as the Shoemaker Building), was constructed in 1931 (named for Samuel M. Shoemaker, chairman of the Board of Regents from 1916 to 1933), and served as the university's main library until the construction of McKeldin Library in 1958.

 The university's library became a Federal depository library in 1925, a status it has held since.
 In 1965, the library system became the Regional Depository for Maryland, Delaware, and the District of Columbia.